OUTDOOR 11v11 SOCCER LEAGUE RULES

 (except a goalkeeper within their own crease).
 See ‘Fouls’ section for associated repercussions.

 It is the responsibility of the player who touched the ball with their hand to call ‘handball’.

 If an obvious handball occurs and is not called by the violating player, the opposition may stop play by yelling ‘handball’.
 See below under ‘Fouls’ for consequences.

-If a handball is deemed intentional by a defender in his/her penalty area, a penalty shot should be awarded.
+If a handball is deemed intentional by a defender in his/her 18 yard box, a penalty shot should be awarded.